dart-lang/site-www/src/content/language/concurrency.md

 #### Synchronous blocking communication between isolates

-There is a limit to the number of isolates that can run in parallel, or *synchronously*.
+There is a limit to the number of isolates that can run in parallel.
 This limit doesn't affect the standard *asynchronous* communication between isolates via messages in Dart.
 You can have hundreds of isolates running concurrently and making progress.
 The isolates are scheduled on the CPU in round-robin fashion,